 Celeste Conway, NY

-Celeste Conway is a New York-based writer and artist.
-Her most recent publication is the Young Adult thriller Unlovely, published by Merit Press.
-Other credits include the YA novel The Melting Season and the middle-grade novel The Goodbye Time, both published by Random House.
-She is also the author of When You Open Your Eyes, released by Simon & Schuster, and the author-illustrator of the children’s picture book Where Is Papa Now?
-Ms. Conway holds a Master of Fine Arts degree from Columbia University.
+Celeste is a New York-based writer and artist.
+Her most recent publication is YA thriller, Unlovely, published by Merit Press.
+Other credits include YA novel, The Melting Season, and middle-grade novel, The Goodbye Time, both published by Random House.
+She is also the author of When You Open Your Eyes, released by Simon & Schuster, and the author-illustrator of the children’s picture book, Where Is Papa Now?
+Celeste holds a Master of Fine Arts degree from Columbia University.

 As a Story Terrace writer, Celeste interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.